davmacario/davmacario/README.md

 Welcome to my GitHub profile!

-- ❓ I am Davide, an Italian 🇮🇹 Master's degree student at Politecnico di Torino and University of Illinois at Chicago
+- ❓ I am Davide, an Italian 🇮🇹 Master's degree student at Politecnico di Torino and the University of Illinois at Chicago
 - 📍 I am currently in Chicago 🇺🇸
-- 📚 I'm interested in IoT, Cloud Computing, but also Machine Learning, AI and Computer Vision
+- 📚 I'm interested in IoT and Cloud Computing, but also Machine Learning, AI and Computer Vision
-- 🌱 Lately I have been learning about Docker and Linux
+- 🌱 Lately, I have been learning about Docker and Linux
 - 🎸 Student by day, bass player by night

 Here are some of my projects! ⬇️